$2 billion PATH project in peril

 Another planned project is the Mid-Atlantic Power Pathway in Maryland.
 The line is to provide power to the Delmarva Peninsula.

 “The rebuild will be a more stable line with 65 percent increased capacity,” PSC staff said it its December 10 filing.
-The additional capacity “will push the need for the PATH line further out on the horizon,” perhaps to 2020, staff wrote.
+The additional capacity “will push the need for the PATH line further out on the horizon,” perhaps to a later completion date in 2020, staff wrote.

-Instead, the utilities agreed to extend the deadline for when the PSC must make a decision from May 16 to July 28, 2011.
+Instead, the utilities agreed to extend the procedural schedule for when the PSC must make a decision from May 16 to July 28, 2011.

 PATH spokeswoman Jeri Matheny said the Dominion line “ties in very well” with the PATH project.
 Also, once PATH is built the Dominion line can be taken out of service for a rebuild, he said.

-Earlier this month PJM Interconnection approved the Mt.
+Earlier this month PJM Interconnection approved the rebuild of the Mt.
 Storm-Doubs line, but also reaffirmed its support of the PATH project.
 PJM manages the electrical grid in a 13-state region.

 Related News